Herbertkartel/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-a function that multiplies two integers
+Write a function that checks for uppercase character